gbeckers/Darr/docs/readability.rst

 - All unsigned integers are not supported in Maple.
 R only supports unsigned integers that are 8 or 16 bits.

-- float16 is not widely supported, but it is supported by two modern, open source computing packages: Julia and Python with Numpy.
+- Float16 is not widely supported, but it is supported by two modern, open source computing packages: Julia and Python with Numpy.
 It is best avoided.
 Use float32, unless there are disk space concerns.
-Matlab can read it indirectly, using a temporary array and type casting, which can be problematic when arrays are very large and RAM is limited.
+Matlab can read float16 indirectly, using a temporary array and type casting, which can be problematic when arrays are very large and RAM is limited.
 Octave does not support it (yet).